 - The Charles Darwin Research Station in Puerto Ayora on Santa Cruz Island can be visited to find out about their work.
 Go further south to Tortuga Bay to see marine iguanas, tropical birds and the Galapagos crabs.
 The natural mangrove is a shelter for white tip reef sharks and the gigantic Galapagos tortoises.
 Set off for Caleta Tortuga Negra (Black Turtle Cove ) a mangrove lagoon on the north coast of Santa Cruz Island

 - Keep cruising to Punta Cormorant (Cormorant Point ) on the north coast of Floreana Island.
-Here you will see pink flamingos in the lagoon and sea turtles in the crystalline waters.
-The craters house a lush reef and are great places to swim.
+Here you will see pink flamingos in the lagoon and sea turtles in the crystalline Waters.
+As you walk up the hills to the south of Floreana Island, you will come across a fresh water spring where you can swim amid lush vegetation, find one of the first human settlements on Floreana and Galapagos giant tortoises.
 Snorkel in incredibly blue waters around Campeon Islet off the northeast coast of the island.
 Sail west to Post Office Bay on Floreana Island where the 18th century sailors kept a wooden barrel in sight to collect and deliver postage free mail when they returned home from their sailing journeys mainly to England, Europe and the United States of America.

 - Sail back to Baltra Island at the end of your cruise.

 Alumarine 22 metre and 23 metre sailing catamarans in the Galapagos Islands

 These two fully crewed and equipped sailing catamarans are now available for yacht charter holidays in the Galapagos Islands with Clapotis-Mer charter cruise specialist